webex/webex-ios-sdk/README.md

 ## Migration from Cisco SparkSDK

-The purpose of this guide is to help you to migrate from Cisco Spark IOS SDK to Cisco Webex IOS SDK.
+The purpose of this guide is to help you to migrate from Cisco SparkSDK to Cisco WebexSDK.

-Assuming you already have an IOS project with Spark IOS SDK integrated.
-For your IOS app, here are the steps to migrate to use Webex IOS SDK:
+Assuming you already have an project integrated with SparkSDK.

 1. In your pod file: